The world's most-cited Plant Sciences journal

 PMCID: all published articles receive a PMCID

-Plant Physiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective and Review.
+Plant Physiology welcomes submissions of the following article types: Correction, Editorial, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review and Systematic Review.

 All manuscripts must be submitted directly to the section Plant Physiology, where they are peer-reviewed by the Associate and Review Editors of the specialty section.